Cheap Michelin eats in Bangkok!

 Bangkok is synonymous with drool-worthy food and more often than not, these come in the form of cheap and delicious street food!
 With Michelin recommended street food for as low as $2, here’s the holy grail on where you can fill your bellies with all things yummy.
 We’ve even included some secret hacks for you to skip the queues.

 1. Jay Oh

 When you think of Thai food, you’ll almost immediately think of Tom Yum!
-You’ll find one of the best Tom Yum noodle bowls in Bangkok at Jay Oh or Jeh O Chula.
+You’ll find one of the best Tom Yum noodle bowls in Bangkok at Jay Oh.
 It’s so good, it was featured in the 2019 Michelin Guide.
-This humble diner is best known for its Mama Tom Yam Noodle Soup, with an iconic thick and savoury broth.
+This humble diner is best known for its Mama Tom Yam Noodle Soup, with an iconic thick and savory broth.